UKHomeOffice/application-container-platform/docs/how-to-docs/anti-affinity.md

 ## Affinity/Anti-affinity

 ###  Overview
 In Kubernetes you specify an affinity (or anti-affinity) of a pod relative to a group of pods it can be placed with.
 The node does not have control over the placement.
 The affinity feature consists of two types, "affinity" and "anti-affinity".
+Further information can be found [here](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/).

 Pod affinity can tell the scheduler to locate a new pod on the same node as other pods if the label selector on the new pod matches the label on the current pod.